 Before rushing into any formal type of treatment for separation anxiety, take a step back and assess just how severe the issue is.
 It is important that you speak with your veterinarian to rule out any underlying medical problems that may be symptomatic of separation anxiety.

-Treating Mild Separation Anxiety
+Treating Mild Separation Anxiety in Dogs

 Overcoming mild separation anxiety with quick fixes is possible in certain cases, but it is important to keep in mind that these solutions will only work if your dog is suffering from mild anxiety.